Syllable Stress Table

 The words in the SST below represent the topic of phonology and can be used to good effect in teacher training sessions.
 SSTs can be used with any topic, for example, flying, as on the right.
 SSTs can be used to pre-teach vocabulary as shown in the Extreme Weather new story.

 The PDF attached below can be downloaded for use as a handout.

 SSTs can be used with virtually any level of student.
 Faulty word stress is common even among advanced learners.

-In the process of positioning a word in the table, learners repeat the word many times.
+In the process of positioning a word in the table, learners repeat the word, as modelled by the teacher, many times.
 To achieve the task, they focus very closely on the two criteria – the number of syllables and the stress.
 It is quite unlikely that they do not think about the meaning of the word and where they know it from.

 See examples related to texts:

 Lists of words according to the number of syllables and stress.